MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-access-external-data-sources.md

 description: "When working with an InfoPath form template, you can write code to access the form's secondary data sources and manipulate the data that they contain."
 ---

-# How to: Access External Data Sources
+# Access External Data Sources

 When working with an InfoPath form template, you can write code to access the form's secondary data sources and manipulate the data that they contain.